mdbridge/click-by-voice/README.md

        use a prefix of the link name; e.g., say `click submit` or `click submit form twelve` for a link named `Submit Form` with hint number 12.
+  * Also affected are many Google docs/mail sites
+    * e.g., <a href="https://github.com/mdbridge/click-by-voice/issues/8">Gmail</a>

 ## News